 Most of my clients come to me with some kind of health consideration and some idea of what they need to do to solve it.
 Perhaps they have a set of recommendations from their health care provider.
 Or they’ve read a book on ancestral nutrition.
 Or they have a straightforward problem that they want to solve – insomnia, weight gain, high blood sugar, or digestive issues.
 What they need from me is guidance, education, support, accountability.
 They need someone on their side.

-While I am not a doctor (I neither diagnose illness nor prescribe treatment) it’s often the case that helping a client troubleshoot their diet and getting their lifestyle habits on point will either clear up chronic health problems or else uncover underlying issues that can be referred out for expert medical attention.
+While I am not a doctor (I neither diagnose illness nor prescribe treatment) it’s often the case that helping a client troubleshoot their diet and get their lifestyle habits on point will either clear up chronic health problems or else uncover underlying issues that can be referred out for expert medical attention.

 Already in my short coaching career, I’ve helped several clients clear up chronic health issues without having to put out big money to see a functional medicine doctor.